 You have to accept and understand that you’re neither a better or worse person because something hurt you.
 Having built up your defensive shell is a heroic act of self-preservation, but it’s already fulfilled its function.
 In order to move on, it’s time to let go of that shell that once protected you.

 When you accept your scars, you learn what you truly need, and this is the greatest benefit.
-If you don’t do this you’ll eventually develop long-term problems like depression, anxiety, and insecurity.
+Otherwise, you might eventually develop long-term problems like depression, anxiety, and insecurity.

 2. Accept that succumbing to fear or guilt does more damage than good

-If you focus all your attention on your pain or finding a guilty party you’re wasting your energy, energy you should be using to heal your wounds.
-Try to forgive those who hurt you and learn to forgive yourself – it’s the only way you can open your heart again and move on.
+If you focus all your attention on finding a guilty party, you’re wasting energy you should be using to heal your wounds.
+Try to forgive those who hurt you and learn to forgive yourself.
+It’s the only way you can open your heart again and move on.

-In fact, this is the kind of thinking that could lead to the loss of a lot of relationships in your life, something that can in turn create a lot of emotional pain.
+In fact, this is the kind of thinking that could lead to the loss of a lot of relationships in your life.
+That can, in turn, create a lot of emotional pain.

 3. Allow yourself to feel anger toward people who hurt you

-The more damage you suffer and the deeper your wounds become, the more normal it is to assign blame and feel anger toward those who hurt you.
-Allow yourself to be angry, but learn to forgive them as well.
+The more damage you suffer and the deeper your wounds become, the more normal it is to assign blame and feel anger toward those responsible.
+Allow yourself to be angry, but learn to forgive them as well and heal emotional scars.

-If you try to fight your feelings of anger you’ll only end up suppressing the pain, and it will turn into hatred and resentment, two extremely harmful feelings for your health.
+If you try to fight your feelings of anger you’ll only end up suppressing the pain, and it will turn into hatred and resentment.
+These are both extremely harmful feelings for your health.

-Living in a negative emotional spiral traps you into a life of pain and dissatisfaction.
-And it only causes you to further mask your true self, leaving you unable to open your heart.
+Living a life of pain and dissatisfaction will trap you in a negative emotional spiral.
+And you’ll just further mask your true self, leaving you unable to open your heart.

 4. Through acceptance and forgiveness comes transformation